bcgov/data-publication/pages/dps_bcdc_w.md

 ------------------------------

-## CREATION AND PUBLICATION WORKFLOW DIAGRAM
+## Creation and Publication workflow diagram

 ### [BCDC Metadata Creation and Publication Workflow](./images/wf_MetadataCreation.svg)
 Once you are ready, use the steps in this workflow to guide you through the process of creating a metadata record.